Navid107/React--admin/README.md

 ## What is @syncfusion?
 "@syncfusion is a .NET-based software product offering 1600+ components and frameworks that can be used in Visual Studio and Visual Studio Code for developing stunning applications."

-In this project I learned how to display a data and dataGrid in a front end application such as React. syncfusion is a very friendly library and it makes it very easy to work it.
+In this project I learned how to display a data and dataGrid in a FrontEnd application such as React. syncfusion is a very friendly library and it makes it very easy to work it.
 #### This app is not a CRUD application at this moment but I'm going to work on the BackEnd and I'm planing to build an API to make full CRUD application.